 OnePlus 8 Should you buy it?

-The OnePlus 8 is a 7T with a few new specs, 5G and a larger battery for a $100 price bump.
-Even at the higher price, it still represents incredible value thanks to all of the core tenets of OnePlus phones: good hardware, great software, excellent specs and strong battery life.
+The OnePlus 8 is a 7T with a few new specs, 5G and a larger battery.
+Thanks to price drops over the last year, it still represents incredible value with all of the core tenets of OnePlus phones: good hardware, great software, excellent specs, and strong battery life.

 This article was originally published in April, 2020.
 It was updated in April 2021 with the following changes.

 - Updated buy links to reflect recent price drops.

 - Updated Price and Availability section with today's date and pricing.

 - Added mention of newer versions of OxygenOS and Android 11.